The Science of Budgeting

 The headline news was that the Department of Commerce and Community Affairs is to lose a reported 201 positions statewide, 116 of them in Springfield.
-Apart from easing the parking crunch downtown these cuts will little affect the common weal.
+Apart from easing the parking crunch downtown, these cuts will little affect the common weal.
 Meanwhile, vastly more wounding cuts were being made and hardly anyone noticed.

 In his initial proposal to the General Assembly, Gov. James "Jim" Edgar cut the overall budget of the Department of Energy and Natural Resources, by some 22 percent over FY92 levels.
-Among the agencies affected are Illinois' three scientific surveys that have been studying the state's water, geology, and natural history for more than a century, and the much newer Hazardous Waste Research and Information Center.
+Among the agencies affected are Illinois's three scientific surveys that have been studying the state's water, geology, and natural history for more than a century, and the much newer Hazardous Waste Research and Information Center.

 The state's public scientists enjoy rather a higher reputation abroad than do our politicians, being well-represented in journals and professional societies.
 Not long ago one of the Natural History Survey's veteran staffers, Dr. Glen Sanderson, won the Aldo Leopold Award from the national Wildlife Society.
 Sanderson is the third Illinois survey scientist to be so recognized; no other institution is represented more than once among the Leopold winners.

 Sanderson has devoted much of his working life to the study of raccoons.
 Raccoons are of course intelligent and adaptable creatures.
 A General Assembly filled with raccoons instead of humans would be an improvement in courage as well, although they would be hard on the furniture.
-Yet a man who studies raccoons must often be met with giggle at parties, while the man who makes himself expert in sheltering the income of the rich from taxation will be deferred to as a serious scholar.
+Yet a man who studies raccoons must often be met with giggle at parties, while the man who makes himself expert in sheltering the income of the rich from taxation will be deferred to as a statesman.

 While their strength has been applied science, there is much basic work that the surveys are uniquely equipped to do.
 The NHS has been studying flora and fauna since 1858 and still do not have a comprehensive view of how many species are native to Illinois.
 (This is mainly because so little is known about such lower orders as bacteria, nematodes, and protozoa.)